Scale a PostgreSQL cluster

 - Click Scale up the cluster.

-- Select another fixed or arbitrary configuration.
+- Select another fixed or custom configuration.
 You can only select a configuration with more disk space.
 The number of vCPU and RAM can be reduced or increased.

 - Optional: increase the number of lines in the cluster.